gaborkukucska/hai/README.md

 ---

 **Last Updated:** 2025-10-31
-**Version:** 0.15-alpha (Phase 6A Complete - Production Ready Core Systems)
+**Version:** 0.16-alpha (Phase 6A Complete - All Systems Validated)
-**Status:** 🚧 Active Development - Production-Ready Multi-Agent System with Guardian Monitoring
+**Status:** 🚧 Active Development - Production-Ready Multi-Agent System with Guardian Monitoring & Metrics

 *Building a future where AI works with humanity, not corporations.*